BoggTech/VisorView/README.md

 # Visor-View
-Quick program I threw together for a friend, VisorView allows you to view, pose and screenshot animations on the Toontown Rewritten supervisor cogs.
+Originally a quick program I threw together for a friend, VisorView allows you to view, pose and screenshot animations on Toontown Rewritten cogs.

 # Usage
 ## Prerequisites
 Using this program assumes that you are aware of how to extract game assets from phase files and that you already have them ready before starting.
 If you're unfamiliar with this process, there is a [beginner's tutorial on the Toontown Rewritten wiki](https://toontownrewritten.wiki/Phase_files).
 This will also show you where to download the Panda3D SDK.

-**Please note** that, as of April 9th 2024, Under New Management has **not been released on the live servers**.
-Therefore, you will need a copy of the Under New Management playtest phase files to run the program.

 Please ensure you have [Python 3](https://www.python.org/downloads/) installed before continuing.
 As well as this, please ensure you have Panda3D installed as a python module by running `py -m pip install Panda3D` (replace py if you know you use a different alias, i.e. python3, python).